-PeerSpectives[©] is a methodology created specifically for leaders of second-stage business to process emotionally charged issues in a confidential setting among peers.
+PeerSpectives® is a methodology created specifically for leaders of second-stage business to process emotionally charged issues in a confidential setting among peers.
 The group is led by a facilitator who is trained by the Edward Lowe Foundation, and licenses to operate roundtables are available through the foundation.
 A PeerSpectives license enables you to run an unlimited number of roundtables in a geographical area of your choice.
 Facilitator training for one person is included in each first-year license, along with access to online marketing resources.
+For more information, contact Madison Suseland at madison@lowe.org.